Ficool

 And that was the bitterest truth of all.

-She didn't know he was disappearing.
+She did not know he was disappearing.

 And he would forget her name.